 Please find a document with list of hotels here (the list starts with the pricier hotels) and guidance on how to get to Aarhus here.

-The conference is organised by the AIAS-Science Diplomacy Theme-group consisting of four fellows:
+The conference has received funding from the Carlsberg Foundation and has been organised by the AIAS-Science Diplomacy Theme-group consisting of four fellows:

 Casper Andersen, Department of Philosophy and History of Ideas, Aarhus University, Denmark